GluuFederation/docs-clustermgr-prod/3.1.4/source/installation/index.md

 ### Install the Package

-Install cluster manager using the following command:
+Install Cluster Manager using the following command:

 ```
 pip install clustermgr